Noah0217/SQL-terminal-employee-tracker/README.md

   <h3 align="left">Installation</h3>
 - Run `node server.js` in terminal to start app.
-- Select action you want to do in terminal.
+- Select an action you would like to do.

 <h2>Preview<h2>